Yes Minister: Theatre

 Jay and Lynn collaborated again to produce a stage play, titled Yes, Prime Minister.
 It ran from 13 May to 5 June 2010, at Chichester Festival Theatre.
 This production revived at the Gielgud Theatre, in London's West End from 17 September 2010 until 15 January 2011.
 The principal cast was David Haig as Jim Hacker, Henry Goodman as Sir Humphrey, Jonathan Slinger as Bernard Woolley and Emily Joyce as Claire Sutton, Hacker's special policy advisor.

-Lynn wrote another play I'm Sorry, Prime Minister, I Can't Quite Remember focusing on an ageing retired Hacker and Sir Humphrey.
-It was first performed in 2023.
+Lynn wrote another play I'm Sorry Prime Minister, I Can't Quite Remember focusing on an ageing retired Hacker and Sir Humphrey.
+It was first performed in 2023 at the Barn Theatre in Cirencester.
 Christopher Bianchi played Hacker, whilst Clive Francis portrayed Humphrey.
 It was announced on May 8th 2025 that a production of I'm Sorry, Prime Minister is to open in London's Apollo Theatre starring Griff Rhys Jones and Clive Francis.
 The production will run for 12 weeks from the 30th of January 2026.